AnthonyCxx/Notes-and-Writeups/C++/Advanced/Variadic Functions.md

 to pass the list of arguments as an array and Python uses [_\*args_ and \*kwargs](https://www.geeksforgeeks.org/args-kwargs-python/) to pass the arguments as a list.

 ## Variadic Templates (C++11)
 Variadic templates are templates that can instantiate functions of both varying types _and_ varying parameters.
-These functions are recursive because they start with however many elements the give function has and perform the body of the function on each element one by one until they reach no elements, at which point the base case is called.
+These functions are 'recursive' (but not really) because they start with however many elements the give function has and perform the body of the function on each element one by one until they reach no elements, at which point the base case is called.
 A function _add(1, 2, 3)_ would run _add(1, 2, 3)_, then _add(2, 3)_, and then _add(3)_ (the base case, which just returns '_3_').
 Interestingly enough, variadic templates involve no actual recursion since the compiler creates the functions with the appropriate amount of arguments for each call, so it's only